PQuaresma-94/PQuaresma-94/README.md

 ## 🔮 Upcoming Projects

 - **Workout Planner App (React Native)**: A customizable workout app for creating routines, tracking progress, and receiving personalized recommendations to help users stay on top of their fitness goals.
-(In Development phase)
+(In Development)

 - **Meals & Shopping List Planner Website**: A web tool with predetermined meal plans and a smart shopping list generator, designed to simplify daily meal planning and grocery shopping.